rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

 # check swap and memory limit
 cat /sys/fs/cgroup/memory/mem_lim/memory.limit_in_bytes
 cat /sys/fs/cgroup/memory/mem_lim/memory.memsw.limit_in_bytes

+# run the application as part of the control group
+sudo cgexec -g memory:mem_lim python app.py
 ```

     - This can be done by providing `--cpus=0.5` flag to ensure that container could only use 50% of the host cpu resource.